wavesplatform/docs.wavesplatform/docs/en/waves-node/extensions/blockchain-updates.md

 ## Launch Node with Extension

-:warning: **Important:** Blockchain Updates requires the history of changes since the blockchain creation.
-Therefore, you can either start the node with the extension from scratch and synchronize the blockchain during regular node operation (see the [Synchronize Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain/) article) or import the blockchain from a binary file (see the [Import/Export Blockchain](/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain) article).
-This can take 1–3 days.
-Downloading the latest blockchain database is not applicable.
+:warning: **Important:** Blockchain Updates requires the blockchain database containing the complete history of changes since the blockchain creation.
+Use one of the following ways to get such a database:
+* Start the node with the extension from scratch and synchronize the blockchain during regular node operation (see the [Synchronize Waves Blockchain](/en/waves-node/options-for-getting-actual-blockchain/) article).
+* Import the blockchain from a binary file (see the [Import/Export Blockchain](/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain) article).
+* Download the database archive (see the [Download the Latest Blockchain](/en/waves-node/options-for-getting-actual-blockchain/state-downloading-and-applying) article).
+Use the `blockchain-updates_last.tar` archive instead of `blockchain_last.tar`.

 There are two ways to install the node with Blockchain Updates extension: using a DEB package or a JAR file.
 The Blockchain Updates extension is in the same package and archive as [gRPC Server](/en/waves-node/extensions/grpc-server/).
 You can install these extensions both together and separately, only the settings in the node configuration file differ.